 Introduction: Signal Code Communicators (RFM69)

 These “2-bit” (digital) radio communicators provide a means to signal each other (as to where they are; if their done …) when shopping at opposite ends of a big box store; even where cell phones have no service or cell battery charge.

 RFM69 915MHz radio modules are used.
-They are very efficient radios using digital packet communications.
+They are very efficient, low power, radios using digital packet communications.
 They can communicate over 100 meters using low power, on only 10s of milliamps, and as much as 1/2 kilometer or even 1/2 mile using about 120 ma.

 The RFM69 radio modules are much more efficient and effective over greater distances then either a NRF24L01 or an RFM12.

 For even greater reliable longer distant connections this project could be made to used LoRa radio modules just as well.
 There are a few LoRa devices (like a RFM95) out there that are of similar size and interface.
 But they cost much more, which for me was unwarranted.

 The units support a set of, digital, 10-20 (location?) style question and answer codes (refer to wiki/Ten-code https://en.wikipedia.org/wiki/Ten-code ); as well as optional Morse code.
 The units do not support any voice (analog) communication.

 They could also be used as pagers with 3 levels of attention requests, when someone is convalescing or working under the house.

 Beyond that they can be a lot of fun, especially for kids or students.